 It is this dynamism of the responses that make these computer programs a very hot property in the years to come.

-Ted Livingston, founder of Kik, says that in the not so distant future, chat apps will be the new browsers while chatbots will functions as websites.
+Ted Livingston, the founder of Kik, says that in the not-so-distant future, chat apps will be the new browsers while chatbots will function as websites.

 Secondly, why chatbots are hot property these days is that they do not compete for your mobile space as the other apps do.
 Thanks to TensorFlow Deep Learning, bots play out within the messenger apps that you have already downloaded.

-Marketers and technologists agree that the world of marketing is surely going to change with the new generation chat bots.
+Marketers and technologists agree that the world of marketing is surely going to change with the new generation of chatbots.
 People will buy more number of products and services on their messenger platforms in the near future.
 Customer service will become more human and efficient.
 In addition, more and more non-technologists will start building their own chatbots.